jbchouinard/jblisp2/MANUAL.md

 Module files are only evaluated once, re-importing gets a reference to the existing module.

-At the moment only the current working directory is searched to find modules, thus importing “stl/unittest” looks for the file `./stl/unittest.jibi'.`
+Importing looks for module files in the following locations in order:

+-   Paths in the `JIBI_PATH` environment variable (separated by `:`)
+-   The jibi system library path (dependent on PREFIX environment variable at build time, default: /usr/local/lib/jibi)
+-   The current working directory when the interpreter was launched

 #### import